-After patients receive a dementia diagnosis, it is important for healthcare providers to communicate with them about treatment options in an effective manner.
-Whether discussing drugs like Aducanumab for Alzheimer’s disease, medications for memory, cognition, and dementia-related behaviors, therapies, or implementing lifestyle changes, there are several best practices for effective and constructive communication.
+After an individual receives a dementia diagnosis, it is important for healthcare providers to effectively communicate treatment options.
+Whether discussing drugs like lecanemab for Alzheimer’s disease, medications for memory, cognition, and dementia-related behaviors, therapies, or implementing lifestyle changes, there are several best practices for effective and constructive communication.

-Let’s take a look into potential behaviors to anticipate when communicating with dementia patients and tips for communicating with dementia patients about treatment options and brain health monitoring tools.
+Let’s take a look into potential behaviors to anticipate when communicating with people living with dementia and tips for communicating with dementia patients about treatment options and brain health monitoring tools.

-Communicating with someone who has Alzheimer’s disease or another form of dementia can be challenging.
-Individuals with dementia, depending on the severity, may have difficulty understanding others and may struggle to communicate what they are trying to say.
-Patients often exhibit noticeable patterns in conversation, including:
+Communicating with someone who has Alzheimer’s disease or another cause of dementia can be challenging.
+Individuals living with dementia, depending on the severity, may have difficulty understanding others and may struggle to communicate what they are trying to say.
+People living with dementia often exhibit noticeable patterns in conversation, including:

-Effectively communicating with dementia patients about treatment options relies heavily on having patience, listening skills, and utilizing different strategies for different individuals.
-While interaction with dementia patients may vary significantly from patient to patient, there are a number of tips and strategies to alleviate common challenges.
+Effectively communicating with dementia patients about treatment options involves having patience, listening skills, and utilizing different strategies for different individuals.
+While interaction with dementia patients may vary significantly from person to person, there are a number of tips and strategies to alleviate common challenges.
 Detailed below are some of the top tips for healthy communication.

-After communicating with dementia patients about treatment options, it is a good time to discuss how the patient would like to monitor their brain health throughout the course of their treatment.
+After communicating with dementia patients about treatment options, it is a good time to discuss how they would like to monitor their brain health throughout the course of their treatment.
 Traditional options include pencil and paper memory tests, such as the following:

-Other options for monitoring brain health include digitized versions of the above memory tests as well as digital medical devices, such as one that is currently in development by Altoida.
+Other options for monitoring brain health include digitized versions of the above memory tests as well as digitized cognitive assessments, such as one that is currently in development by Altoida.